10 Best Corded Electric Hedge Trimmers of 2024 – Reviews & Top Picks

 10. DOEWORKS Corded Electric Hedge Trimmer

 With a 25-inch blade, the DOEWORKS 4.5AMP Corded Electric Hedge Trimmer looks like it may be a premium hedge trimmer.
 However, it is very inexpensive.
-It is much less expensive than many of the other hedge trimmers we reviewed.
-On top of the long blade, it comes with many of the features you’d expect, including a dual-action blade and lightweight design.
+It is much less expensive than the other hedge trimmers we reviewed.
+On top of the long blade, it comes with many features you’d expect, including a dual-action blade and lightweight design.

-With that said, many features are lacking.
-This trimmer isn’t durable at all, though you can’t expect much better from such a cheaper model.
+However, many features are lacking.
+This trimmer isn’t durable, though you can’t expect much better from such a cheap model.
 It cannot survive drops and average wear-and-tear.
 The head also isn’t adjustable, so it only works in the horizontal position.
 This is an easy feature to overlook while shopping, but it is essential.

-There also seems to be some problems with shipping.
+There also seem to be problems with shipping.
 There are many reports of the trimmer arriving broken.

 Buyer’s Guide – Choosing the Best Corded Electric Hedge Trimmer

 Not all electric hedge trimmers are made equal.
-There are many out there that are great, and quite a few that aren’t so great.
-It is essential to choose the best model for your situation, which is why we put together this short buyer’s guide.
+Many out there are excellent, and some aren’t so great.
+Choosing the best model for your situation is essential, which is why we put together this short buyer’s guide.

-You will be carrying the hedge trimmer around and using them for a decent amount of time.
+You will be carrying the hedge trimmer around and using it for a decent amount of time.
 Because of that, the hedge trimmers mustn’t be so heavy that they cause your arms to fatigue.
-Even ten pounds can become heavy after a short amount of time.
-Most corded models are anywhere from five to eight pounds.
+Even 10 pounds can become heavy after a short amount of time.
+Most corded models are anywhere from 5 to 8 pounds.
 In most cases, the lighter, the better.

-If a hedge trimmer isn’t powerful, it is going to have a hard time cutting much of anything.
-Most motors are about four amps.
+If a hedge trimmer isn’t powerful, it will have a hard time cutting much of anything.
+Most motors are about 4 amps.
 This is plenty of power for most uses.
-However, you typically do not want to go below this, or you may have difficulties cutting even small branches.
+However, you typically do not want to go below 4 amps, or you’ll have trouble cutting small branches.

 The longer the blade is, the more efficient you’ll be.
-You will be able to cut more at a time, which will allow you to get done faster.
-Of course, a longer blade also adds extra weight, so that is another consideration to keep in mind.
+You can cut more at a time, allowing you to finish faster.
+Of course, a longer blade also adds extra weight, which is another consideration to remember.
 Longer blades are often more expensive as well.

-Still, you generally want as long of a blade as you can reasonably get.
-Most electric hedge trimmers have a blade around 22 to 24 inches.
+Still, you generally want as long of a blade as possible.
+Most electric hedge trimmers have a blade of around 22 to 24 inches.
 Premium models may have a longer blade, while some cheaper ones often have a shorter blade.

-Cost is going to be an essential consideration for most buyers.
+The price is an essential consideration for most buyers.
 Luckily, you can get a decent hedge trimmer for under $80.
 In many cases, you can even find good ones for around $50.
-They aren’t very expensive when compared to other machines.
+They aren’t costly when compared to other machines.

-With that said, you still don’t want to spend more than you have to.
-If you decide to purchase a more expensive model, ensure that it has features that make the higher price tag worth it.
+However, you still don’t want to spend more than you must.
+If you decide to purchase a more expensive model, ensure it has features that make the higher price tag worth it.

-There are quite a few hedge trimmers out there on the market.
-However, we narrowed the field down to our top ten choices in the review section of this article.
+There are quite a few hedge trimmers available.
+However, we narrowed the field down to our top 10 choices.
 Out of those choices, we preferred the BLACK+DECKER HH2455 Hedge Trimmer.
 It has a powerful motor, as well as a longer-than-average blade.
 It also wasn’t expensive, especially for the features it brought to the table.